What do you really own when it comes to technology and buying ebooks?

-Well, from the story about a Kindle owner having her Kindle wiped clean by Amazon, and her account closed, it would seem the answer is that you own very little.
+Well, from the story about a Kindle owner having her Kindle wiped clean by Amazon and her account closed, it would seem the answer is that you do not own ebooks.

-Obviously, though, this example makes it perfectly clear that when you buy an ebook from Amazon, you don’t really buy it.
+The example of the wiped Kindle makes it clear that when you buy an ebook from Amazon, you don’t really buy it.

-You borrow it or rent it.
-I did a check to make sure, and yes, when you select an ebook from the Amazon Kindle Store it says, ‘Buy Now With 1-Click‘.
+And yes, when you select an ebook from the Amazon Kindle Store, it says, ‘Buy Now With 1-Click‘.

-Well, that can’t be true.
-Anything that can be taken back without warning is not really bought, is it?
+Anything that you buy that can be taken back from you without warning is not bought or purchased.

 I have two iPads and use one for work and one at home.

-The real problem as I see it is with these Terms of Service agreements, which we all read before agreeing to, right?
+The real problem, as I see it is with the Terms of Service agreements, which we never read before agreeing to, right?

-Then even if we do actually read them and agree, they can be changed at anytime without notice.
+Then even if we actually read them and agree, the agreements can be changed at any time without notice.